pph-collective/provident-app/README.md

 To create a user, navigate to `/login`, then select the `Request Account` button and fill out the form.
 An admin can then approve that request.
 (This can also be done manually in the database by marking the user as `status: "approved"`).

 To make a user an admin, see the [add-admin script](scripts/README.md).
 (The key differentiating feature of an admin vs normal user is that their JWT includes an `admin: true` claim).

+## Testing
+This web app uses the Cypress testing framework alongside a locally run Firestore emulator.
+It uses`cypress-firebase`, `firebase-admin`, and `@firebase/rules-unit-testing` packages to connect Cypress to Firebase and it includes additional methods and commands for admins and testing purposes interacting with Firestore.

+**Setup**

+In order for `firebase-admin` to have read/write access during testing, we need to include a private key.

+1. Navigate to the Firebase console to generate a private key (Settings > Service Accounts).
+1. Click **Generate New Private Key** and save the JSON file as `serviceAccount.json`
+1. Add that JSON file to the project root directory.
+This file is listed in the `.gitignore`.
+Do not share this private key.

+**Notes**

+In order for Cypress to access admin firebase commands in test specs, use/create custom Cypress tasks in `./tests/e2e/plugins/index.js` or use the custom Cypress commands included in [cypress-firebase](https://github.com/prescottprue/cypress-firebase).